kristopolous/ytmix/secrets/README.md

+This directory has two files

+ * db.ini - this is the username and password for your mysql database.
+   Please note to INTENTIONALLY OMIT THE SPACE surrounding the equals as this is used also by bash scripts and directly interpreted. (tricky tricky and also simple simple)

+ * authkey - (you have to provide this yourself.)
 Place your authkey from google here.

-Name the file authkey and make it just a single line of the key.
+Make it just a single line of the key.

-such as:
+   example:

     echo 'your key' > authkey